 As you will soon prepare for your studies at Roskilde University, we encourage you to find a room before your arrival.
 Roskilde University supports the global network Housing Anywhere, which is a peer-to-peer platform where people can rent out rooms to international students.

-Sign-up to receive a Roskilde University VIP profile on HousingAnywhere.com >
+Receive a Roskilde University VIP profile on HousingAnywhere.com by signing up:

 As a student, intern, PhD candidate, researcher, or visiting professor of Roskilde University you are entitled to priority access to all accommodation available on HousingAnywhere.com.
 The platform allows you to choose from rooms listed by local students or verified landlords and securely book prior to your arrival.